rolsite/chef/README.md

 There are a few steps to iterating on the template.

+In prod / preview deploys a file on Cloudflare R2 storage is always used.
+Locally you can use your own snapshot.bin if but YOU MUST USE a different dev command, `npm run dev-using-local-snapshot`.

 1. Work on `template/`, `bun install` and `bun dev` there, etc.
 2. Run `bun snapshotTemplate` to pack all of the Git unignored files in `template` to `templates/flex-template.bin` as a bootstrap template.
 This will not include